marklar/action_args/README.md

 You may specify how to normalize an argument by providing a "munge" function.

-If your munging is simply a unary instance method on the value, you may use just the :name of it, like this:
+If your munging is simply a unary instance method on the value, you may simply provide its name, like this:

 ```ruby
 req(:some_string).munge(:downcase)
 ```

+That will call `String#downcase` on the passed-in value.

 You may instead provide a block:

 ```ruby
 req(:some_string).munge {|s| s.gsub(' ', '_') }
 ```

+NB: Don't use `#gsub!` here, because what you want is the munge function's return value (which in the case of `#gsub!` might be `nil`), rather than its mutated argument.

 Or, if it's convenient for you, a lambda: